Silentwarior112/GT4-pat-editor/README.md

 Take the selection tool on add mode, and select each relevant pixel in the strip.
 Alternate between the color picker and selection tool until all relevant pixels are selected.
+Some cars will have color patches with byte-shifted target offsets, missing target offsets, and incomplete patch sizes.
+Remember, we are technically editing bytes directly, not actual pixels necessarily.
+In these cases, you'll have to do various things to fix these issues.
+For incomplete patch sizes, this will cause certain spots on the car to not change color fully.
+Typically this is seen as a patch size that doesn't cover the full 4 bytes for a certain color, so the remaining 1-3 bytes don't get patched.
+As seen on the Eclipse, there was a section within the front grille that would stay red despite adding green and blue color values to the pixel.
+Manual hex editing of the pat file is required to adjust patch sizes currently.
+For missing target offsets, this will prevent you from editing certain things about the paint, like materials.
+This is common on cars with low color counts, as the original color options might not have different material parameters, so the color patch won't include the bytes necessary to change it.
+Manual hex editing of the pat file is required to add / change target offsets currently.
+For byte-shifted offsets, this will cause certain pixels in the PNG strip to be mis-aligned and make it difficult to know what the actual color data should be.
+In my limited work of the cars I have done, this has only happened with the Toyota TS020, and should be quite rare.
+You can inspect the bytes being patched and try to correct the target offsets in question, or you can simply deduce which pixels are mis-aligned through trial and error, and then set the Red, green, blue, and opacity values accordingly, which is equally as tedious as adjusting the target offsets.

 Once they are all selected, apply your desired adjustments/effects.
 Really though, the only practical adjustment is the Hue.
 The best way to modify the hue is to use the levels tool (paint.net)